Sp1ke1/Sp1ke1.github.io/_posts/2023-06-25-Building the engine.markdown

 ```

 Like come on, is it even supposed to be written or read by humans?!
 It looks like some guy was editing text file, then sat down on keyboard and got this.
 Wtf is \$@?
 What is the difference between \$@ and \$< ?
-I wrote it only a year ago and now i need to google it literally each symbol to understand what is going on here.
+I wrote it only a year ago and now i need to google literally each symbol to understand what is going on here.
 It's just awfull, never use it, ever.

 And of course programmers were again to lazy to do this stuff by hand, so they made another tool that, drumroll, will now make Makefiles for them and called it CMake.
-Now you can write CmakeLists.txt file that describes how Makefile will be generated, call CMake and have your shiny cool makefile that knows how to compile and link your code.
+Now you can write CmakeLists.txt file that describes how Makefile will be generated, then call CMake and have your shiny cool Makefile that knows how to compile and link your code.
 Fascinating.

 CMake works with what is called targets.
 I understand it as something you can construct from your code.
-It can be executable file that can run and calculate things or it can be library that can be connected to other applications that runs and calculates things.
+It can be executable file that can run and calculate things or it can be library that can be connected to other applications which runs and calculates things.

 By the way CMake syntax makes much, much more sense.
 Here is a simple example of CMakeLists.txt file: